-“The decisions made by these systems can influence user beliefs and preferences, which in turn affect the feedback the learning system receives — thus creating a feedback loop,” researchers for Deep Mind wrote in a recent study.
-And like that, another echo chamber is born.
+“The decisions made by these systems can influence user beliefs and preferences, which in turn affect the feedback the learning system receives — thus creating a feedback loop,” researchers for Deep Mind wrote in a 2019 study.

-From the perspective of job security, of course, some NLP shortcomings can seem like saving graces — reminders that even the most advanced chatbot can’t render a medical diagnosis, that the most accurate language translation requires human eyes and that Shakespeare scholars won’t soon be automated out of academia.
+From the perspective of job security, of course, some limitations of NLP can seem like saving graces — reminders that even the most advanced chatbots can’t render a medical diagnosis, that the most accurate language translation requires human eyes and that Shakespeare scholars won’t soon be automated out of academia.

 Which isn’t to negate the impact of natural language processing.
 More than a mere tool of convenience, it’s driving serious technological breakthroughs.